 How long do gum boils last?
 A gum boil can come and go for months.
 However, the longer it goes on, the more deterioration it will cause to the tooth.
 Eventually, the tooth will likely fall out or need to be extracted because of having a chronic dental abscess.

 Can gum boils come and go?
 Yes.
-Since the infection and bacteria-filled pus push out of the tooth and into the gums, once your gum boil pops it will seem to go away.
+Since the infection and germ-filled pus push out of the tooth and into the gums, once your gum boil pops it will seem to go away.
 But over time, that pus and inflammation usually build back up, causing your gum boil to be visible again.

 How common are gum boils?
 You’ll typically only see a gum boil if you have a severe dental infection, like an abscessed tooth or aggressive periodontal (gum) disease.
 The boil forms when infection inside of the tooth has become so severe that it needs somewhere to drain.